Skip to main content

 This sustained elevation of cortisol can have far-reaching consequences.
 It can disrupt your sleep-wake cycle, leaving you feeling wired at night and exhausted in the morning.
 It can lead to insulin resistance, making it harder for your body to manage blood sugar and promoting fat storage, particularly around the abdomen.

 It can suppress your immune system, making you more susceptible to illness.
-And because the HPA axis is so intimately connected with other hormonal systems, can have a domino effect throughout your entire endocrine system, impacting your thyroid function, your sex hormones, and your overall metabolic health.
+And because the HPA axis is so intimately connected with other hormonal systems, this chronic stress can have a domino effect throughout your entire endocrine system, impacting your thyroid function, your sex hormones, and your overall metabolic health.
 The very program you adopted to enhance your well-being can, through the mechanism of chronic stress, become the source of your decline.

 The Subjective Experience of Allostatic Overload